deadlydog/New-GitHubRelease/readme.md

 * ReleaseUrl = The URL of the new Release that was created.
 * ErrorMessage = A message describing what went wrong in the case that Succeeded is $false.

+## Getting a GitHub Access Token

+You can generate a GitHub Access Token on [your settings page][GitHubPersonalAccessTokensUrl] by following [these instructions][GitHubTutorialOnCreatingAnAccessTokenUrl].
+Be sure to give the Access Token `repo`/`public_repo` permissions so that it will be allowed to create a new Release.

+**Note:** You should _never_ hard-code your Access Token in your script (and source control).
+Instead prompt the user for it using something like `Read-Host`, and store it in an environmental variable for next time.

 ## Examples

 ```PowerShell